Rolex Dominates And Omega Drops As Morgan Stanley Announce Top Swiss Watch Brand Rankings This Year

 Strategic strokes of genius by Hermes and Louis Vuitton, especially with the latter moving towards more manufactured calibres within their watches, might be a kick up the backside for some brands.

 Nonetheless, this report demonstrates the rich are getting somewhat richer as per the market share results from not just Rolex but Cartier, Richard Mille, Audemars Piguet and Patek Philippe.
-Mind you, interest will be sky high to buy a Patek Philiipe, what with the most recent round of discontinued watches from Thierry Stern’s stable last month.

-According to the Morgan Stanley document, the Submariner may have increased production and waitlists have softened ever so slightly.
 You could have fooled us.
 However, this does not necessarily mean others will be riding the coattails to success.
-Far from it.
-Faster growth equals more margin, added market share, resulting in greater profitability levels and sales.

-Like the Premier League’s top 4 by revenue, featuring Manchester City and Liverpool, whose players also know a thing or two about rocking the finest watches here, they call these top watch brands the “Big 4” for a reason.
+Like the Premier League’s top 4 by revenue, featuring Manchester City and Liverpool, whose players know a thing or two about rocking the finest watches here, they call these top watch brands the “Big 4” for a reason.

 For now, they truly are in a league of their own.